yaikobzeray/dev-journal/activity_log.md

 Explored Flutter web compilation: same codebase rendering in Chrome.
 Good for internal dashboards.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Wednesday, 29 May 2024 — Entry 2

+Implemented debounce and throttle utility functions from scratch.
+Used debounce for search input.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*